presidentbeef/ffi-gdbm/README.md

 or, if using JRuby:

-`jgem install gdbm`
+`jgem install ffi-gdbm`

-JRuby does not require further installation, but Rubinius will need the FFI gem:
+JRuby does not require further installation, but other implementations may need the FFI gem:

 `gem install ffi`

 ## Notes

-* Conforms to tests from MRI 1.8.7 and 1.9.1 and follows the C library for MRI if there are contradictions with the documentation
+* Conforms to tests from MRI 1.8.7, 1.9.1, 2.6.1 and follows the C library for MRI if there are contradictions with the documentation
 * Should be compatible with gdbm files created with MRI's standard library
 * Certainly works with JRuby, may work with other alternative Ruby implementations